brian-xu/scaffold-gs-nerfstudio/README.md

 https://github.com/user-attachments/assets/f7194455-e4a0-4c60-9608-837ef635f22b

+Additionally, we utilize depth+normal optimization from [RaDe-GS](https://github.com/BaowenZ/RaDe-GS) for improved reconstruction accuracy.

 ## GSDF: 3DGS Meets SDF for Improved Neural Rendering and Reconstruction
 Now includes an implementation of [GSDF](https://github.com/city-super/GSDF) as a [nerfstudio](https://github.com/nerfstudio-project/nerfstudio) extension.

 #### Note: there are several differences when compared to the reference implementation, as we build off of the nerfstudio implementation of NeuS.

+## Neus-Acc: NeuS with empty space skipping based on nerfacc
+Now includes a port of NeuS-Acc from [SDFStudio](https://github.com/autonomousvision/sdfstudio), ported for recent versions of nerfstudio and gsplat.
+Used in the implementation of GSDF to considerably speed up training.

 ## Status